cuthbertLab/music21/documentation/source/installing/installMac.rst

 ---------------------------------------

 Though Macs come with Python, it's a very old version.
-We recommend updating that by going to http://www.python.org/ and getting Python 3.9 or later.
+We recommend updating that by going to https://www.python.org/downloads and getting Python 3.9 or later.

-(The `music21` team strongly recommends using the version of Python 3 from the python.org website and not the Conda version (or Enthought Canopy) because it is fully compatiable with matplotlib.
+(The `music21` team strongly recommends using the version of Python 3 from the python.org website and not the Conda version (or Enthought Canopy) because it is fully compatible with `matplotlib`.
 If you have no plans on plotting functions, feel free to use any flavor of Python 3.)